albertomorini/IoT_Authentication/ReportMorini_IoTAuthentication.md

 > NB: the "||" is the concatenation operation (assumed with a sentinel character, in this replication won't be needed thanks to JSON content-type of packages).

+<div style="page-break-after: always;"></div>

 ### Step 4

 At this point, server have received M3, which can be decrypted with key `k1`.

-Then, server can `k2` by making a xor operation of 'C2'.
+Then, server can retrieve `k2` by making a xor operation of 'C2'.
 After, can finally generate the last challenge called M4.

 $$M4= Enc( k2 \oplus t1 ,(r2 || t2))$$